hebcal/hebcal-es6/README.md

 <a name="Zmanim+chatzotNight"></a>

 ### zmanim.chatzotNight() ⇒ <code>Date</code>
-Midnight – Chatzot; Sunset plus 6 halachic hours
+Midnight – Chatzot; Sunset plus 6 halachic hours.
+If elevation is enabled, this function will include elevation in the calculation.

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+alotHaShachar"></a>

 ### zmanim.alotHaShachar() ⇒ <code>Date</code>
-Dawn – Alot haShachar; Sun is 16.1° below the horizon in the morning
+Dawn – Alot haShachar; Sun is 16.1° below the horizon in the morning.
+Because degree-based functions estimate the amount of light in the sky, the result is not impacted by elevation.

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+misheyakir"></a>

 ### zmanim.misheyakir() ⇒ <code>Date</code>
-Earliest talis & tefillin – Misheyakir; Sun is 11.5° below the horizon in the morning
+Earliest talis & tefillin – Misheyakir; Sun is 11.5° below the horizon in the morning.
+Because degree-based functions estimate the amount of light in the sky, the result is not impacted by elevation.

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+misheyakirMachmir"></a>

 ### zmanim.misheyakirMachmir() ⇒ <code>Date</code>
-Earliest talis & tefillin – Misheyakir Machmir; Sun is 10.2° below the horizon in the morning
+Earliest talis & tefillin – Misheyakir Machmir; Sun is 10.2° below the horizon in the morning.
+Because degree-based functions estimate the amount of light in the sky, the result is not impacted by elevation.

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+sofZmanShma"></a>

 ### zmanim.sofZmanShma() ⇒ <code>Date</code>
-Latest Shema (Gra); Sunrise plus 3 halachic hours, according to the Gra
+Latest Shema (Gra); Sunrise plus 3 halachic hours, according to the Gra.
+If elevation is enabled, this function will include elevation in the calculation.

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+sofZmanTfilla"></a>

 ### zmanim.sofZmanTfilla() ⇒ <code>Date</code>
-Latest Shacharit (Gra); Sunrise plus 4 halachic hours, according to the Gra
+Latest Shacharit (Gra); Sunrise plus 4 halachic hours, according to the Gra.
+If elevation is enabled, this function will include elevation in the calculation.

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+sofZmanShmaMGA"></a>